singnet/dev-portal/docs/products/DecentralizedAIPlatform/CoreConcepts/glossary/index.md

 ---

-### COGS
+### AFET

-COGS are the smallest unit of measurement for transactions on the platform, similar to how wei relates to Ether.
-Service pricing and payments are calculated in COGS.
+AFET is the smallest unit of measurement for ASI (FET) token transactions on the platform, similar to how wei relates to Ether (1 FET = 10^18 AFET).
+Service pricing and payments are calculated in AFET.

 ---